Tighes Hill, New South Wales: Today

 Tighes Hill provides housing near the CBD.

 Tighes Hill has become a trendy inner suburb of the Newcastle inner city area with a large influx of young professionals and families looking for an inner city lifestyle at an affordable price.
-Property values in Tighes Hill have increased significant over the past few decades.
+Property values in Tighes Hill have increased significantly over the past few decades.
 In August 2010, a property in Tighes Terrace, Tighes Hill, was sold at a record breaking price of $950,000 for this inner city suburb.
 In February 2020.
 5 Sparke Street was sold for $1.5 million which set the highest home price in the history of Tighes Hill so far.
 In May 2021, realestate.com.au listed Tighes Hill's median property price as $848,000 and a median rent of $465pw.

 The School of Arts building (on the corner of Elizabeth and Union Sts), which was opened in 1900 and sold by Newcastle Council in 2008 for approximately $420,000, has had a variety of uses supporting arts and the community in Newcastle.
 The building reopened as The Tighes Hill School of Arts Gallery in January 2009.
 The Newcastle Campus of Hunter Institute of TAFE, which was also the original campus of the University of Newcastle, forms the western side of Tighes Hill, while its eastern side (along Hannell St) is an emerging commercial precinct located on former industrial land.
 Tighes Hill has an active local community group (the Tighes Hill Community Group) representing residents, and a much-loved community garden (in George St).
 In response to approaches by local residents concerned that some developments approved in Tighes Hill in recent years have detrimentally affected the area's local character, Newcastle Council has initiated a local character study of the area.